ionStici/react/react/state.md

 1. _current state_ - the current value of this state.
 2. _state setter_ - a function that we can use to update the value of this state.

-As argument to `useState()` we can pass an _initial value_ that will be used during the first render.
-Use `null` if you don't have an initial value.
+As argument to `useState()` we can pass an _initial value_ that will be used during the initial render.
+Use `null` if you don't need an initial value.

 By updating the state using the state setter, **we trigger a component re-render**.